pfheatwole/thesis/meta/writing_guidelines.rst

 Introductions
 =============

-The standard model for structuring introductions uses three "moves":
+John Swales' model for "Creating a Research Space" consists of three "moves":

-1. Context
+1. Context ("Establishing a research territory")

    What your audience needs to know in order to understand the problem you are going to confront.
 May act as a refresher, or even a primer, to the topic, but will not discuss new material.

-2. Problem (and Significance)
+2. Problem and Significance ("Establishing a niche")

    What you want to accomplish, and why it will matter to have done so.
 The mere existence of a problem isn't sufficient, you should establish the motivation for your upcoming work.

-3. Response
+3. Response ("Occupying a niche")

    What you are actually going to do in your research to address the problem.